 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the institution.
-Upon request, the institution also discloses education records without consent to officials of another school

 Upon request, the institution also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.